 Tenerife Weather June Averages, Canary Islands

-The highest temperature ever registered in Tenerife in June is 37.9°C, which was recorded on June 21st 2011 at Tenerife North Airport.
-The lowest temperature ever registered on the island during this month is -1.4°C, which was recorded on June 3rd 1961 in Izana.
+The highest temperature ever registered in Tenerife in June is 37.9°C, which was recorded in June 2011 at Tenerife North Airport.
+The lowest temperature was -1.4°C, which was recorded in June 1961 in Izana.

 With an average sea temperature of 22°C, the sea round Tenerife in June is definitely warm enough to go swimming.

-Between June 24th and 28th in 2012, the Canary Islands saw one of the most severe calimas to ever hit the islands.
-At this time, intense sand storms swept over the sea from the Sahara Desert and saw temperatures spike to 38°C that's 13°C higher than the average daily highs.
+At the end of June in 2012, the Canary Islands saw one of the most severe calimas to ever hit the islands.
+Intense sandstorms saw temperatures spike to 38°C that's 13°C higher than the average daily highs.

-The first heat-wave of summer 2014 hit Tenerife on June 30th.
-This heat-wave was caused by the Azores anticyclone, which brought hot, sandy air over from the Sahara Desert, resulting in a calima.
-When the extreme weather condition first hit Tenerife on June 30th, temperatures were in the mid-30s.
-But by July 1st, temperatures had soared up to 40°C.
+The first heatwave of summer 2014 hit Tenerife at the end of June.
+This heatwave was caused by the Azores anticyclone, which brought hot, sandy air over from the Sahara Desert, resulting in a calima.
+When the heatwave first hit temperatures were in the mid-30s.
+But by 1 July temperatures soared up to 40°C.

 Tenerife Hotels in June

 If you like staying in historic hotels, check out Hotel Rural Victoria in La Orotava.
 This hotel is set inside a restored 16th century building in the centre of the historic city, surrounded by traditional Canarian cafes, authentic architecture, museums and shops.
 Here accommodation comes in the form of 13 double standard rooms, double superior rooms and one suite, each of which features flat-screen satellite TV, free WiFi access and private bathroom with shower, hairdryer and free toiletries.